AlanFajayan/js-dev-env/notes.md

   - in terminal, type 'npm start -s' to run the 'start' script in silent mode

 # Transpilers
+  Allows modern, standards-based JS by compiling down to ES5
   * Babel
   * TypeScript
   * Elm